biosimulations/biosimulations/docs/users/publishing-projects.md

 ## Reviewing the simulation results of projects
 Second, once the simulation run has completed, use runBioSimulations to inspect its results.
 We recommend verifying the following aspects of runs:

-* The COMBINE/OMEX archive includes all relevant sources files.
+* The COMBINE/OMEX archive includes all relevant files.
 * The simulation behaved as expected and the results are visualized as expected.
 * The simulation accurately reproduces biological behavior.
 * The simulation project metadata is accurate and complete.